-Dale Steele, a football coaching veteran of 36 seasons on staffs at the high school and collegiate levels, is in his first season as director of football administration at East Carolina University.
+Dale Steele, a football coaching veteran of 37 seasons on staffs at the high school and collegiate levels, is in his second season as director of football administration at East Carolina University.

 Before accepting McNeill's offer to join the Pirate staff in an administrative capacity in late July of 2013, Steele most recently served as offensive coordinator at Gardner-Webb earlier that spring after a seven-year head coaching tenure at Campbell.

 In addition to oversight of on-campus recruiting and program marketing, he also provides a day-to-day ancillary support role with the athletics department's compliance and student development divisions.

 Prior to briefly taking the GWU position, Steele orchestrated the startup of a Fighting Camels' football program that had observed a 50-year hiatus.
 His work, which began in 2006, was realized in just five short seasons when Campbell posted a 6-5 overall record and a 5-3 mark in Pioneer League play, which included a 42-28 win over perennial league power San Diego.
 In three of his seven years in Buies Creek, the Camels ranked among the Football Championship Subdivision's (FCS) Top 20 rushing leaders.

 His appointment at ECU also marks a return to a Pirate program that he served from 1989 to 1994 under head coaches Bill Lewis and Steve Logan.
 During his six seasons on the offensive side of the ball, he helped East Carolina to a pair of post-season appearances - the 1992 Peach Bowl and 1994 Liberty Bowl.
 Steele was also the Pirates' recruiting coordinator in 1991, 1992 and 1993.